valancej/documentation/_basic/continuous-integration/keep-build-artifacts.md

 * include a table of contents
 {:toc}

-For security reasons Codeship doesn't keep any artifacts from your builds besides the build log shown on the website.
-If you want to keep artifacts, you need to push them to a remote server during your builds.
+For security reasons Codeship does not provide persistent storage of files between builds (aside from the build log).
+If you wish to retain artifacts for troubleshooting purposes, then you will need to implement steps to transfer them to a remote server during the build run.

 ## Upload artifacts to S3